jayprakash25/jayprakash25/README.md

 ## 💸 Get in Touch

-If you've got an idea that could use some  dev energy, hit me up!
-I'm always down to chat about potential collabs or just swap stories over a 🍻.
+If you've got an idea that could use some  devs, hit me up!
+I'm always down to chat about  collabs or just swap stories over a 🍻.

 - **Email:** [jpnreddy25@gmail.com](mailto:jpnreddy25@gmail.com)
 - **Twitter:** [jayprakash300](https://twitter.com/Jayprakash300)